Over the past year few years, I’ve been drawn to minimalist living.

 - Make your own laundry soap.
 There are tons of recipes on line.
 I made dishwasher soap this weekend.

 - Cancel your landline telephone.
-Most people under 30 don’t even have a land line!
+Most people under 30 don’t even have a land line.
+UPDATE: We got rid of our land line last month.

 - Unplug appliances that aren’t being used.
 Engaged plugs draw energy, even if you’re not currently using them.